 Found in: Soaps, shampoos, hair conditioners and dyes, lotions, shaving creams, pharmaceutical ointments, eyeliners, mascara, eye shadows, blush, foundations, fragrances, and sunscreens.

 Other names: Triethanolamine, diethanolamine, DEA, TEA, cocamide DEA, cocamide MEA, DEA-cetyl phosphate, DEA oleth-3 phosphate, lauramide DEA, linoleamide MEA, myristamide DEA, oleamide DEA, stearamide MEA, TEA-lauryl sulfate.

-Side effects: The European Commission prohibits DEA in cosmetics due to concerns about formation of carcinogenic nitrosamines.
-These chemicals can react with other ingredients in the cosmetic product to form potent carcinogenic chemicals called nitrosamines, that are linked with liver, stomach, bladder and esophagus cancers.
+Side effects: The European Commission prohibits DEA in cosmetics due to concerns about the formation of carcinogenic nitrosamines.
+These chemicals can react with other ingredients in the cosmetic product to form potent carcinogenic chemicals called nitrosamines, which are linked with liver, stomach, bladder, and esophagus cancers.
 Studies have found that DEA affects human male reproductive health.
 Another study suggests that memory function and brain development in offspring could be permanently affected by mothers’ exposure to DEA.

 Other names:Phenoxyethanol, 2-Phenoxyethanol, Euxyl K® 400 (mixture of Phenoxyethanol and 1,2-dibromo-2,4-dicyanobutane), PhE.